jsun51/Soccer-World-Cup-Database/README.md

 ## Database Creation

 ### Create Tables
-The tables created from the relational translation can be found here: [Create Table Script](SQL/create_table.sql).
+The tables created from the relational translation can be found here: [Create Table DDL Statements](SQL/create_table.sql).

 Note that there are some key differences between the relational translation and the relations created in DB2: